quantum-kite/kite/docs/documentation/calculation.md

 : Temperature of the Fermi-Dirac distribution used to evaluate optical and DC conductivities.  `#!python temperature` specifies the quantity $k_B T$, which has units of `#!python energy`.
 For example, if the hoppings are given in eV, `#!python temperature` must be given in eV.

 * `#!python num_points` _(can be modified at post-processing level)_
-: Number of energy points used by the post-processing tool to output the density of states.
+  : Number of energy points used by the post-processing tool to output the `#!python dos` and other target functions.
 * `#!python energy`
   : Selected values of Fermi energy at which we want to calculate the `#!python singleshot_conductivity_dc`.
 * `#!python eta`
-  : Imaginary term in the denominator of the Green's function required for lattice calculations of finite-size systems, i.e. an energy resolution (can also be seen as a controlled broadening or inelastic energy scale).
+  : Imaginary constant (scalar self energy) in the denominator of the Green's function required for lattice calculations of finite-size systems, i.e. an energy resolution (can also be seen as a controlled broadening or inelastic energy scale).
 For technical details, see [Documentation][optimization].

 The `#!python calculation` is structured in the following way: